-Staying perfectly in character throughout, Falk’s portrayal of Columbo, and his typical self-deprecating mannerisms and every man charms, brought the house down.
+Staying perfectly in character throughout, Falk’s portrayal of Columbo, and his typical self-deprecating mannerisms, brought the house down.
 Columbo was the star of the show, amidst red-hot competition.
 As well as Sinatra and Dean Martin, the other ‘roasters’ included Ronald Reagan, Gene Kelly, Jimmy Stewart, Telly Savalas, Ernest Borgnine and Orson Welles.

 “Staying perfectly in character throughout, Falk’s portrayal of Columbo brought the house down.”

 Falk and Sinatra were no strangers, of course.
 They had starred together in the Rat Pack vehicle Robin and the 7 Hoods in 1964.
 But this outing really shows the affections the men held each other in.
 It’s 10 minutes of pure fun from a simpler televisual era that now seems a lifetime ago.
 And the highlight?
 Columbo asking for Frank’s autograph for his wife – revealing her first name in the process (admittedly non-canonically)!